Code-Institute-Submissions/ci-bloggy/README.md

 The form is exactly the same as outlined in [new post page](#new-post-page) section above but it is pre-filled with post data pulled from the database.

+🟢 **Search**

+Users are able to search for posts based on post title, description or tags.

+🟢 **Administrative features**

+'admin' user is registered by myself and is able to edit and delete all posts for the database.

 ### Features Left to Implement

 🔴 **Feature left to implement**